How to read chord diagrams

 Different ways a chord can be notated

-In sheet music, chord can be presented in different ways.
+In sheet music, chords can be presented in different ways.
 In the image below, three forms of presentation are shown together.
 What they all tell is that a C major chord is played as a half note followed by a G chord played as quarter note.

 The upper part is a simplified way of showing chords and rhythms with letters and symbols.
 The middle part is standard notation and the lower part is tabulation (tab).